Vocal Health for Singers

 - Avoid heavy foods – big meals might zap your energy and make you feel full which can hinder your breath.

-- Avoid cold things – ice or frozen beverages may constrict or “freeze” up the vocal cords.
+- Avoid cold things – ice or frozen beverages may constrict or “freeze” up the tissues of the throat.
 (I recommend room temperature water when in performance/audition mode.)

 - Use lozenges or gum without menthol – lozenges or gum are good at helping to produce saliva, but you may want to avoid products with menthol which can dry you out.

-- Drink hot beverages – tea or hot water with honey or my favorite bits of fresh ginger can help soothe and loosen your chords.
+- Drink hot beverages – tea or hot water with honey or my favorite bits of fresh ginger can help soothe and loosen the tissues of the throat.